 Is an Alaska Airlines Credit Card Right for You?

-If you live in the 49th state, or one of the airline’s hubs — Seattle, Portland, Anchorage, San Francisco, Los Angeles — this card’s a no-brainer.
+If you live in the 49th state, or one of the airline’s hubs — Seattle, Portland, Anchorage, San Francisco, Los Angeles — the Alaska Airlines Visa Signature® Credit Card is a no-brainer.
 That’s because you’ll be able to easily take advantage of the companion fare, which will more than make up for the annual fee.

 If you don’t live near an airport that Alaska serves — and won’t be able to use the companion fare — opt for a credit card from your local airline instead.
 Here are the best credit cards for air travel and general travel rewards.

 Frequently Asked Questions